helixscript/INSPIIRED2/README.md

 By default, all output files will be owned by root.
 To change ownership to the user initiating the analysis, add this argument:  `--user "$(id -u):$(id -g)"`

 INSPIIRED2 is provided with a number of reference genomes (hg38, hs1, sacCer3, mm10, canFam4, and macFas5) as well as U3 and U5 LTR HMMs created with data from Los Alamos National laboratories.
+The `showResources` command can be used to list available resources provided with the Docker image.
+All genomes and genome annotations were created with the included `tools/buildRefGenomeObjects.R` script.
+This script accepts UCSC genome IDs and pulls data from their data portals to build required data objects.
+A local install of RepeatMasker is required to create *.repeatTable.gz files required by the `annotateRepeats` module.

 ```
 %>docker run --rm inspiired2 bash -c 'inspiired2 showResources'